malathit/malathit.github.io/_posts/2020-12-20-kubernetes-services.md

 - devops
 - kubernetes
 - concepts
 excerpt: A brief analysis on how the Kubernetes services work and how to access them from within the cluster and outside the cluster using various service types.
 The concepts are demoed with a local kind cluster.
+tags:
-tags: [Kubernetes, Kubernetes Services]
+- Kubernetes
+- Kubernetes Services
 ---

 ### Introduction
-In Kubernetes, `pods` are the basic building blocks that run the containers.
+In Kubernetes, `pods` are the basic building blocks that run container(s).
 Each pod is given an IP address.
 So if we want to reach the servers running inside the pods we need a pod IP.
 Lets say we have 4 pod replicas running for a deployment and we can access the service with the pod IP address of any of the 4 running pods.
 The pods may be killed and replaced to rollout a new release or new pods can be created to scale for the traffic.
 The point is, the pods in a deployment may be changing once in a while.
 So how do we keep track of the up-to-date IP address of the pods in the deployment? `Services` in kubernetes is there to solve this i.e to keep track of the right set of IP address of the pods at any point of time.

 ### Demo
 #### Create kind cluster